tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-consensus-key.md

 ### Confirm the consensus key is working

-Once the consensus key becomes effective, you will see a change in the baking logs by showing the consensus key operating on blocks and endorsements on behalf of the baker key.
+Once the consensus key becomes effective, you will see a change in the baking logs by showing the consensus key operating on blocks and attestations on behalf of the baker key.

 ```bash
 Dec 18 05:14:26 bb baker[2428547]: Dec 18 05:14:26.449: injected attestation op5RtCGypnrri9FyYHy91haPWB6CpouxNABcgM7BSUmr81p27G4 for